bkrall36/WB-RoL-Social-Movements/README.md

 In order to complete the analysis, follow these steps:
 1. Open the 'masterscript.R' and run the file.
 Ensure the github_path object is mapped to your computer.
-2. Run the 'Cleaning' R scripts first, then designate which outputs you would like to run by  specifying 1 or 0.
+2. Run the 'Cleaning' R scripts first, then designate which Outputs you would like to run by  specifying 1 or 0.

 The output will be stored in the folder 'Outputs,' which will be populated when you run the individuals 'Code' scripts.